Police Benevolent Association of the City of New York: Eric Garner's death

 PBA president Patrick Lynch blamed the killing of Eric Garner by policeman Daniel Pantaleo on Garner's resistance to arrest.
+New York Police Department Administrative Judge Rosemarie Maldonado would eventually find that video evidence and autopsy results provided "'overwhelming'" evidence that Pantaleo had placed Garner in a chokehold.
+In her recommendation to the Commissioner, Judge Maldonado found that Pantaleo's "'use of a chokehold fell so far short of objective reasonableness that this tribunal found it to be reckless—a gross deviation from the standard of conduct established for a New York City police officer.'"

 Shake Shack incident

 In June 2020, three policemen from the Bronx were on duty because of civil unrest in Manhattan.
 They ordered milkshakes from a nearby Shake Shack using a phone app.
 They picked up their order, but became suspicious of how the milkshakes tasted.
 The manager apologized and gave them coupons for free food.
 The police officers left and later reported the incident.
 This led to an investigation that determined there was no foul play.

-The Police Benevolent Association president Patrick Lynch stated that the police officers had come “under attack” from a “toxic substance, believed to be bleach.”
+The Police Benevolent Association president Patrick Lynch stated that the police officers had come "under attack" from a "toxic substance, believed to be bleach."
 The association later retracted their comments and deleted their online posts.

 Endorsement of Donald Trump

 On August 18, 2020, Lynch and the PBA endorsed Donald Trump for President in the 2020 United States presidential election.
 Lynch appeared at the Republican National Convention to praise Trump.
 Lynch had not conferred with the PBA before endorsing Trump on the union's behalf.